Hotmoka/hotmoka/tutorial/Takamaka.md

 If not, the bid is considered invalid.
 Bidders can even place fake offers on purpose, in order to confuse other bidders.

-A Takamaka smart contract that implements a blind auction is shown below.
+The following is a Takamaka contract that implements a blind auction is shown below.
 Since each bidder may place more bids and since such bids must be kept in storage until reveal time, this code uses a map from bidders to lists of bids.
 This smart contract has been inspired